Bisphenol: Health effects

-Bisphenols A (BPA), F (BPF) and S (BPS) have been shown to be endocrine disruptors, potentially relating to adverse health effects.
-Other implicated health effects include obesity and metabolic disorders.The threat is of interest because the chemical is pervasive in everyday life, inclluding food and thermal paper.
+Many bisphenols, including Bisphenols A (BPA), F (BPF) and S (BPS), have been shown to be endocrine disruptors, potentially relating to adverse health effects.
+Other implicated health effects include obesity and metabolic disorders.
+The threat is of interest because the chemical is pervasive in everyday life, including food and through the use of thermal paper.

 Occurrence in humans

 Bisphenols have monitored in humans through analysis of serum and urine.
-Workers who manufacture BPA-based thermal paper have high BPA levels..
+Workers who manufacture BPA-based thermal paper have high BPA levels.
 BPS and BPF levels are elevated among workers dismantling e-waste in China.
 Many analogues of BPA, such as bisphenol F (BPF), bisphenol S (BPS), bisphenol AP (BPAP), bisphenol AF (BPAF), bisphenol FL (BPFL), and bisphenol C (BPC) are less studied with respect to their hormone-disrupting potential and other health effects.

 Biodegradation

 Due to its high production volumes, BPA has been characterised as "pseudo-persistent", leading to its spreading and potential accumulation in a variety of environmental matrices.
 BPA has a fairly short half-life.
 A number of aerobic organisms degrade BPA.